fbpx

 You are here Home > Destinations > Germany > How to Spend Two Days in Cologne, Germany’s Fun Loving City

 Cologne is Germany’s bohemian, good time city, with a striking spire and the world’s most famous perfume.
-Here’s how to spend48 hours in Cologne, with an itinerary written by locals.
+Here’s how to spend two days in Cologne, with a local itinerary.

 Two days in Cologne Itinerary - 48 hours in Germany cool city cover image